GAMS-dev/miro/server/release_data/README.md

 | `GMS_MIRO_ENGINE_NS `  | Engine namespace to be used by MIRO Server | `miro_server`|

 # Start GAMS MIRO Server
 Once you have GAMS MIRO Server installed, you can launch it via `./miro-compose start`.
 GAMS MIRO Server will now listen on port 8080.
-You can log in with any user that has at least execute permission on the namespace provided.
+You can log in with any user that has at least execute permissions on the namespace provided.
 A user with full access to that namespace will be considered as administrator by MIRO Server and can add/remove applications.

 # Update GAMS MIRO Server
 To update GAMS MIRO Server to the latest version, run `./miro-compose update`.
 Note that this will pull new images and launch them.
 If you only want to pull new images, run `./miro-compose pull`.